Papers of Edgar Sydney Worrall - Wallet 2 - Part 6

 a hundred.
 In duration it was sixty hours

-dividing and subdividing [[?]] then on
+dividing and subdividing them; then on

 through towns where we received welcome

-worthy of the royal Family, then on through
+worthy of the Royal Family; then on through

 a snow storm which made the surrounding

 book.
-Fair wenches [[?]] and passed [[?]]
+Fair wenches blew and passed kisses

-to us, soldiers saluted boys cheered, old men
+to us, soldiers saluted, boys cheered, old men

-and women - probably remembering [[1070 -?]]
+and women - probably remembering 1870 -

-turned to the North and shook their fists [[?]] the direction they supposed the Kaiser was,
+turned to the North and shook their fists in

-and then waved us on [[?]] occasional
+and then waved us on; an occasional

 priest took off his hat and blessed us